 The next morning, I walked from the hotel to Golders Green (with a short bus journey in the middle and a wander around Camden).

-Map of an unknown continent (or a stone paving slab) near Camden
+Map of an unknown continent on a stone paving slab near Camden

-The brilliant tip bowl of a café housed in the old 'Palmer's pet store', where I used to nag Mum about buying a crocodile, Camden
+The brilliant tip-bowl of a café housed in the old 'Palmer's pet store', where I used to nag Mum about buying a crocodile.

 The Whitestone Pond and Flagstaff, and my tired feet